Return to Practice and Initial Registration (Overseas Nurses)

-The course is divided into two components: a six (6) week academic component and a four (4) week clinical component.
+The course is divided into two components: a 6 week academic component and a 4 week clinical component.

 Academic learning program: 6 weeks

 The academic program comprises six weeks of full-time study, based at Burwood (Melbourne), providing a broad overview of nursing practice in the contemporary Australian society and health care system.
-The program is offered in two units of study, including nursing clinical simulation skills.
+The program is offered in two units of study.

 Clinical learning program: 4 weeks